 I want to share a story with you that emanates from what’s brewing in my cup on this cold, rainy October evening in London: a warm, comforting tea.
 Tea is the second most consumed drink in the world, after water.
 In India alone, the annual production of tea is approximately 857,000 tons, generating 190,000 tons of tea factory waste before the tea has even been packaged.
-I now, surreptitiously, place my cup gently down on its coaster with the knowledge that 90% of what is left behind is waste.
+As I discreetly place my tea down on its coaster, I feel a sense of anxiety coming over me, knowing that 90% of what is left behind is waste.
 With the world’s estimated daily consumption at a colossal 18 to 20 billion cups, the wider question begs.
 How do we tackle the challenge of post-consumption waste?
 Is there a way of capitalising on this resource?

 Anthropogenic activities such as conventional farming, non-renewable energy production, mining, factory run-offs and the construction industry, adversely affects wildlife and negatively impacts human health.
 The speed of technological development coupled with humans’ insatiable demand for consumer goods, places a mounting pressure on our natural resources and the environment.